 According to Section 893.13 of the Florida Statutes, persons charged with marijuana possession with intent to distribute could face severe legal repercussions.
 Marijuana possession means that a person holds any amount of marijuana illegally.
-Possession of 20 grams or less of cannabis in Florida is a first-degree misdemeanor.
+Possession of up to 20 grams of cannabis in Florida is a first-degree misdemeanor.
 An offender could be charged for possession with intent to distribute if there is proof that they intended to transfer marijuana products to others, whether or not remuneration is involved.
 In Florida, marijuana possession with intent to distribute means carrying cannabis products with the aim of transferring them to another individual or entity.

 Yes.
 As stipulated in Section 381.986 of the Florida Statutes, registered medical marijuana patients in Florida must be up to 18 years old before they can legally obtain marijuana products from dispensaries.
 Caregivers must buy cannabis products on behalf of patients below 18 years.
 There are no recreational marijuana dispensaries in Florida.
 Cannabis is classified as a Schedule I controlled substance with a high potential for abuse under Section 893.03 of the Florida Statutes.
 Therefore, its use for recreational purposes is prohibited in the state.